What are the needs?

 Communities which are forewarned of drought are better able to prepare appropriate and timely responses.
 The Commission invests in preparedness actions which include monitoring key indicators such as water availability, animal health and resource-based conflict issues as well as improving systems capable of predicting drought in close collaboration with the Delegation of the European Union to Kenya and its partner, the National Drought Management Authority.

-In Kenya, the European Commission's humanitarian assistance also targets the Somali refugees as well as the host populations.
-The Commission has provided substantial funding over a number of years for the Dadaab refugee camps.
-The funds have mainly supported food aid, the building of latrines, the rehabilitation of out-of-date water supply systems, primary health care activities, as well as a large expansion programme.
+In Kenya, the European Commission's humanitarian assistance also targets refugees mainly from Somalia and South Sudan, as well as the host populations.
+The Commission has provided substantial funding over a number of years for the Dadaab and Kakuma refugee camps.
+The funds mainly support food aid, the building of latrines, the rehabilitation of water supply systems and primary health care activities.

-The European Commission also operates a humanitarian air service, ECHO Flight, to northern Kenya to facilitate access to remote areas by ECHO partners and other humanitarian agencies.
-It is provided free of charge to end users.
+The European Commission also operates a humanitarian air service, ECHO Flight, in northern Kenya to facilitate access to remote areas by humanitarian partners and other agencies.